Concurrent Alcohol and Lortab Abuse

 Alcohol and Lortab Abuse question 2

-Since Lortab and alcohol work as central nervous system (CNS) depressants, their combined use can intensify and exacerbate symptoms of intoxication, causing a person to experience side effects of both substances more quickly and severely.
-It may also keep an individual from recognizing that he or she has consumed a dangerous amount of either substance or seeking necessary treatment, because the effects can arise quickly and suddenly, leading to a rapid overdose.
+Since both drugs work as central nervous system (CNS) depressants, their combined use can intensify and exacerbate symptoms of intoxication, causing a person to experience side effects of both substances more quickly and severely.
+It may also keep an individual from recognizing that he or she has consumed a dangerous amount of either substance or seeking necessary rehabilitation or help, because the effects can arise quickly and suddenly, leading to a rapid overdose.

 Depressant substances lead to dangerous side effects related to the body slowing down such as slower heart rate and shallow breathing.
 These situations can create a medical emergency for an individual who consumed both substances.

 Concurrent alcohol and Lortab problems can also lead to a greater likelihood of physical injury when an individual is intoxicated.
-Loss of coordination, lack of concentration and confusion can all result from mixing alcohol and Lortab.
+Loss of coordination, lack of concentration and confusion can all result from mixing the two drugs.
 This may increase an individual's likelihood of getting into an accident or a physical altercation.

 Both alcohol and Lortab abuse can cause liver damage.
 Alcohol is notorious for causing liver disease, while Lortab is dangerous because of the acetaminophen in the drug, which causes harm to the liver when taken in excess.
 Doubling up on these substances only heightens this risk.